Frequently Asked Questions

 I am under the age of 55, Can I transfer my UK pension to Australia?IVCM Services

-Under current rules you cannot transfer your UK Pension to a QROPS Super Fund until you reach aged 55.
+Under current rules you cannot transfer your UK Pension to a QROPS Super Fund until you age 55.
 The reason being is that in Australia you are permitted, under certain circumstances, to withdraw funds before age 55 which goes against UK law.

-However, you can transfer your UK Pension to our International Expat SIPP.
+However, you can transfer your UK Pension to a SIPP.
 This can be used to set up a future transfer and easy transition into Australian Superannuation when you reach age 55.